bhlvoong/sails-lbta-starter/README.md

 # sails-lbta-starter

 This is the starter project to be used for LBTA tutorial lessons.
-To keep things simple, this project is a simple 'Empty Project' generated through 'sails generate new' with addition a few things:
+To keep things simple, this is an 'Empty Project' generated through 'sails generate new' with the following extras:
-+ Registration and Login authentication functions in AuthController, sessions managed through passport and bcrypt-nodejs.
++ Registration and Login authentication functions in AuthController (sessions managed through passport and bcrypt-nodejs).
-+ Sessions stored in MongoDB to maintain logged in users on server restart
++ Sessions stored in MongoDB to maintain logged in users on server restart (Modify config/sessions.js to configure location of your mongodb server).
 + /login and /register html pages ready for browser

 ### Links